d4r1us-drk/clido/README.md

 # clido

-A simple CLI task manager written in C++, made for simplicity and efficiency.
+A simple CLI task manager written in Go, made for simplicity and efficiency.